LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 elements inside, the engines find our most important content faster and provide a more accurate description.

-With search, speed an accuracy are critical!
+With search, speed and accuracy are critical!
 Semantic tags let us tell search engines what our website is about.
 This can help keep our website from getting pushed off of the first page of results.